MicrosoftDocs/fabric-docs/docs/real-time-analytics/database-consumption.md

 :::image type="content" source="media/database-consumption/kusto-up-time.png" alt-text="Screenshot of uptime in Microsoft Fabric Capacity Metric app.":::

-## KQL and Storage
+## Storage billing

-Data ingested into a KQL database is stored in two tiers of storage.
-This does not affect Fabric or Power BI Premium Capacity units and will be billed separately.
+Storage is billed separately from your Fabric or Power BI Premium Capacity units.
+Data ingested into a KQL database is stored in two tiers of storage, [OneLake Cache Storage](#onelake-cache-storage) and [OneLake Standard Storage](#onelake-standard-storage).

 ### OneLake Cache Storage

 This is premium storage that is utilized to provide the fastest query response times.
 For instance, if you typically query back 7 days then you can set the cache retention to 7 days for best performance.
-This will be comparable to Azure ADLS (Azure Data Lake Storage) premium tier.
+This is comparable to Azure ADLS (Azure Data Lake Storage) premium tier.

 ### OneLake Standard Storage

 This is standard storage that is used to persist and store all queryable data.
 For instance, if you need to maintain 365 days of queryable data you can set the retention to 365 days.
-This will be comparable to Azure ADLS (Azure Data Lake Storage) hot tier.
+This is comparable to Azure ADLS (Azure Data Lake Storage) hot tier.

 ### Monitor OneLake Storage

-The “Microsoft Fabric Capacity Metric” app allows any capacity administrator to monitor OneLake Storage.
+The [Microsoft Fabric Capacity Metric app](../enterprise/metrics-app.md) allows any capacity administrator to monitor OneLake Storage.

-###

 :::image type="content" source="media/database-consumption/fabric-capacity-metrics.png" alt-text="Screenshot of Fabric capacity metrics app with data from Real-Time Analytics.":::